Indiiigo/LLM_rep_review/README.md

 # Systematic Review of the Demographic Representativeness of LLMs
-Code repository for the ACL 2025 Findings paper: ["Do Large Language Models Represent the People?
-A Systematic Literature Review on the Demographic Representativeness of Large Language Models"](https://osf.io/preprints/socarxiv/vk3x6_v1)
+Code repository for the ACL 2025 Findings paper: ["Missing the Margins: A Systematic Literature Review on the Demographic Representativeness of LLMs."](https://osf.io/preprints/socarxiv/vk3x6_v1)

 ### Data